boardgameio/boardgame.io/docs/concepts.md

 ### Phase

-A phase is a game state that is associated with a particular game configuration.
-A phase can come with a custom turn order, enable a certain subset of moves and much more.
+A phase is a label that is associated with a particular game configuration.
+A phase can be configured with a custom turn order, enable a certain subset of moves and much more.
 The game can transition between different phases just like the turn can be passed between different players.
 These happen independently (i.e. you can design your game to have multiple phases per turn or multiple turns per phase).
 See the guide on [Phases](phases.md) for more details.